mjackson/expect/README.md

 Using [npm](https://www.npmjs.org/):

-    $ npm install expect
+    $ npm install --save expect

-Then with a module bundler like [webpack](https://webpack.github.io/), use as you would anything else:
+Then, use as you would anything else:

 ```js
 // using an ES6 transpiler, like babel